 "Blackout" Guidelines for Communications around Fixed Announcement Dates

-- In January, April, July and October, when the Monetary Policy Report is published concurrently with the key policy interest rate decision, the blackout starts on the day of the major staff briefing, 1 which typically occurs on the Tuesday of the preceding week, and ends the following Wednesday at 11:15 Eastern Time, when the press conference associated with the release of the Report begins.
+- In January, April, July and October, when the Monetary Policy Report is published concurrently with the key policy interest rate decision, the blackout ends at 11:15 Eastern Time on the day of the rate decision, when the press conference associated with the release of the Report begins.

-- When the policy rate decision is not published in conjunction with a Monetary Policy Report, the blackout starts on Wednesday the week before the decision.
-In these cases, the blackout extends to the end of the day on which the decision is announced.
+- When the policy rate decision is not published in conjunction with a Monetary Policy Report, the blackout extends to the end of the day on which the decision is announced.